replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

 Mariculture shellfish farming is more important than fish farming.
 The major and the only cultured shellfish species, Mediterranean mussel ( Mytilus galloprovincialis ), accounts for 83 percent of total mariculture production.
 The production of European seabass ( Dicentrarchus labrax ) is more important than the production of gilthead seabream ( Sparus aurata ).
 It contributes 17 percent to total mariculture production.

 Since the early eighties (1982) the production of the Mediterranean mussel (Mytilus galloprovincialis) has been increasing and in 1988 it reached a maximum of 703 tonnes.
 After that year a significant decline was due to the fact that exports to Italy ceased.
 In 1995 the production of mussels reached a minimum of 12 tonnes.
 In recent years, there are increases in production, particularly due to the resolution of the status of shellfish production facilities through the granting of concessions for the use of marine water: first in 2001 and then in 2003, when production reached 135 tonnes, the highest since 1992.
-There was also a peak in production in 2009, with 311 tonnes of Mediterranean mussels produced.
+There was also a peak in production in 2009, with 311 tonnes of Mediterranean mussels produced and in 2010 due to occurrence of biotoxins.
 Current production covers mainly the needs of the domestic market.
 In recent years, considerable difficulties occurred in the production of shellfish due to the frequent closures of sales because of the occurrence of biotoxins, which prevents shellfish farms to be used to their full production capacity.

 The first results of gilthead seabream production in 1992 were 4 tonnes.
 In the following years there was a growth in production, with some variations, until 1997 when production reached a maximum of 61 tonnes.
 After that year production declined and reached a minimum of 6 tonnes in 2001.
 In 2003 production was 16 tonnes.
-In 2009, there was no production of seabream.
+In 2009, there was no production of gilthead seabream.

 The relative importance of endemic, introduced and transferred species, as well as genetically improved species in the aquaculture industry is generally very low.
 Of the 22 endemic species of the Adriatic or Danube river basins, breeding is only carried out for marble trout, Danube salmon and Danube roach.
 This breeding is important with respect to conservation and sports fishing, but it is rather insignificant for the aquaculture industry.
 However if rainbow trout and breeding forms of common carp are included as introduced species as conservationists do, then the production of introduced species in the aquaculture industry is very important.